-Coconut Milk Chia Pudding is a nutrient-rich, make-ahead breakfast option with just 3 ingredients.
+Coconut Chia Pudding is a nutrient-rich, make-ahead breakfast option with just 3 ingredients.
 Try it with Blueberry-Lemon Compote for a vegan, kid-friendly recipe perfect for busy mornings.
 This recipe post is sponsored by So Delicious Dairy Free and Sprouts Market.
 I was compensated for my time, however all opinions are my own.

-Coconut Milk Chia Pudding
+Why You’ll Love this Coconut Chia Pudding

 Chia seed pudding may be my favorite make-ahead breakfast option right now.
 It’s quick, extremely easy, and surprisingly satiating.
 Not to mention endlessly riffable: This recipe requires just 3 basic ingredients, and the options from there are limitless.
 In addition to enjoying it for breakfast, it’s also a great dessert to unwind with at the end of the day.